Spectral Truncation Kernels: Noncommutativity in $C^*$-algebraic Kernel Machines: -algebra-valued Positive Definite Kernel with Spectral Truncation

-We propose new $\alg$-valued positive definite kernels by generalizing the existing kernels.
+We propose new $\alg$-valued positive definite kernels by generalizing the typical kernels in Example~\ref{ex:standard_kernels}.
 The kernels in Example~\ref{ex:standard_kernels} involve the product of functions in $\alg$.
 For $x,y\in \alg$, the product of $x$ and $y$ is commutative and is just the pointwise product defined as $(xy)(z)=x(z)y(z)$ (See Example~\ref{ex:continuous_funcs}).
-Thus, the kernels defined in Examples~\ref{ex:standard_kernels}.1 and \ref{ex:standard_kernels}.2 do not induce the interactions along $z\in\mathbb{T}$, that is, $k(x,y)(z)$ is determined only by the values $x(z)$ and $y(z)$ at $z$.
+Thus, as we also discussed in Subsection~\ref{ap:operator-valued_kernels}, the commutative kernels defined in Example~\ref{ex:standard_kernels} do not induce the interactions along $z\in\mathbb{T}$, that is, $k(x,y)(z)$ is determined only by the values $x(z)$ and $y(z)$ at $z$.
 If the values $x(z_1)$ and $x(z_2)$, or $x(z_1)$ and $y(z_2)$ for different $z_1$ and $z_2$ are related, then the construction of the kernels only with this commutative product cannot extract that relationship.
 On the other hand, if we introduce the truncation parameter $n$ and transform $x$ and $y$ into Toeplitz matrices using the map $R_n$ defined in Subsection~\ref{subsec:spectral_truncation}, then the product of $R_n(x)$ and $R_n(y)$ is noncommutative.
 Focusing on this feature, we define $\alg$-valued kernels based on Example~\ref{ex:standard_kernels}, but they have interactions along $z\in\mathbb{T}$.